The old rivals resume their battle on Thursday, as England play host to Australia in the latest installment of one of the sport’s greatest occasions.

 As the 1st of August approaches and the final touches are put in place at Birmingham, the excitement for another Ashes series is reaching fever pitch.

-Hopefully, we are in for another legendary series.
+Hopefully, we are in for another legendary series between these two old rivals.

 Embed from Getty Images